akka/akka/akka-docs/src/main/paradox/serialization.md

 @@@

-This requires that you know at least which type of address will be supported by the system which will deserialize the resulting actor reference; if you have no concrete address handy you can create a dummy one for the right protocol using
-@scala[`Address(protocol, "", "", 0)`]@java[`new Address(protocol, "", "", 0)`] (assuming that the actual transport used is as
-lenient as Akka’s RemoteActorRefProvider).

 There is also a default remote address which is the one used by cluster support (and typical systems have just this one); you can get it like this: